Burgeoning demand for travel enhances Qatar’s aviation sector

 This transition to digital sales not only makes travel more accessible but also aligns with global trends in e-commerce and convenience.

-Statista said that the United States is expected to lead the global flight market, generating a staggering $146bn (QR531.59bn) in 2025.
+Statista said that the US is expected to lead the global flight market, generating a staggering $146 billion (QR531.59 billion) in 2025.

 However, analysts at the global research platform stress that Qatar’s aviation market is not far behind, showing resilience and optimism as it expands.